These big fall festivals in Asia are exciting and widely celebrated—further proof that fall is an interesting time to travel in Asia.

 - When: Dates change; usually end of October or early November

-Loi Krathong, along with Yi Peng, are quite possible the most visually stunning festivals in all of Asia.
+Loi Krathong and Yi Peng, both usually celebrated together, are quite possibly the most visually stunning festivals in all of Asia.
 Thousands of candle-fired lanterns fill the sky while candlelit boats float on the river beneath.

 Although the festival is often collectively referred to as "Loi Krathong," krathongs are the little boats that are floated on water.
 The lantern celebration that mesmerizes tourists is Yi Peng.